Skip to main content

 • pause for conflicts, destructive plans, unsupported operations, remote drift that needs review, or anything ambiguous.

-It should not hide meaningful conflicts from the user.
+It does not hide meaningful conflicts from the user.

 Diagnostics